andrewl6097/andrewl6097.github.io/_posts/2023-01-28-outdoor-mic-part-8-mcu--phy-breakout-layout.md

 ![p85](/assets/img/part8-5.png)

-* It calls for 75Ω resistors and 1nF capacitors to GND on each of the port-facing center gaps - luckily that's handled internally to the MagJack:
+* It calls for 75Ω resistors and 1nF capacitors to GND on each of the port-facing center taps - luckily that's handled internally to the MagJack:

 ![p86](/assets/img/part8-6.png)